surhudm/idlaccess/README.md

 ## Install IDL 8.7.3

 Install IDL 8.7.3 from the IDL installer.
-You can get an idl installer from the algol.ac.iucaa.in.
+For linux, you can get an idl installer from the algol.ac.iucaa.in.

 ```
 scp algol.ac.iucaa.in:/opt/idl-8.7.3/idl-8.7.3/*.tar.gz .